kwarrick/kwarrick.github.io/_posts/2014-10-21-enforce-touch-typing.markdown

 My complete configuration can be found in this [gist][2].

-**WARNING:** Forgetting you disabled the key combination can be quite infuriating, and after retyping the same character repeatedly without affect, you may want to throw things.
+**WARNING:** Forgetting you disabled the key combination can be quite infuriating, and after retyping the same character repeatedly without effect, you may want to throw things.

 [1]: https://pqrs.org/osx/karabiner/